jochenalt/Pentapod-Design/docs/gait.md

 Unfortunately, there's no real creature I am aware of that walks with five legs.
 You need three legs to stand, so two legs can leave the ground at the same time.
 This means that one leg is 60% of its time in the air above the ground.
 A tripod gait is not possible, a wave gait is really slow, but a ripple gait in a modified version for 5 legs is reasonable.
-To get that, the order in that each leg begins its movement is 1,3,5,2,4:
+The order of legs moving is 1,3,5,2,4:

 <img width=400 src="../images/ripple-gait.png"/>